tjintranet/Spine-Calculator/README.md

 ## Modifying Board Thicknesses

-Board thicknesses for cased binding are defined in the HTML select element with ID 'boardThickness'.
+Board thicknesses for cased binding styles are defined in the HTML select element with ID 'boardThickness'.

 ### Adding a New Board Thickness